enjoy-digital/pcie_screamer/README.md

 ![PCIe Screamer](doc/banner.jpg)

 ## Introduction
 The PCIe bus is now heavily used to interconnect chips in computers/embedded devices.
-Tools to interact with PCIe can be very expensive (>$50k) and often limited when doing security researchs.
+Tools for interacting with PCIe can be very expensive (>$50k), and they may also be limited in their usefulness when conducting security research.
 The PCIe Screamer aims to offer an alternative at a reasonable price.

 ## Architecture
 The PCIe Screamer uses a Xilinx Artix7 FPGA with PCIe and USB3.0 interfaces: